alxmancilla/data_migrator/README.md

 # data_migrator
 Demo script for migrating MySQL data into MongoDB.
-It also exemplifies how to translate relational data model to document data model.
+It also exemplifies how to translate relational data model into document data model.

-## Prerrquisites
+## Prerrequisites

 Download and install MySQL Community Server 5.7.x  and MySQL Workbench 6.3.x https://dev.mysql.com/downloads/mysql/